Nile Petroleum Corporation: Corporate history

 Dr. Chol stepped down in September 2020, and South Sudanese President Salva Kiir Mayardit named Bol Ring Mourwel Kon, the president of Nile Drilling, as his successor.
 Under Bol, Nilepet said it would own its own block by 2022, and would construct four refineries.
 The company also announced plans to build an extensive strategic oil reserve, and to expand its fuel stations to all major cities in the nation.
 It hoped to be a fully integrated petroleum company by 2027, one which no longer needed outside technical expertise or skilled workers.

 In October 2021, hundreds of Nilepet workers signed an open letter accusing Bol and many in his management team of extreme corruption, managerial incompetence, and nepotism to such an extent that Nilepet was close to bankruptcy and collapse.
 President Kiir dismissed Bol and appointed Dr. Chol to the position of Managing Director.

 Dr. Chol announced in February 2022 that Nilepet still intended to take over exploration, development, and production of some blocks in the Palogue oil field by 2027 when the leases with foreign corporations expire.
 The company believed it could expand production, which had fallen to about 140,000 barrels of oil per day (bpd) from the previous high of 300,000 bpd.

 On January 13, 2023, South Sudan President Kiir abruptly removed Dr. Chol and announced that Bernard Amuor Makeny, an engineer with a master's degree in oil and gas management from the University of Liverpool, would take over as the company's managing director.

+Nilepet acquired the South Sudan oil fields and gas assets from Petronas on 19 August 2024.

+On 23 August 2024, Nilpet signed an agreement with Shengli Oilfield Keer Engineering and Construction Company (Sokec) for the construction of modern oil refinery and storage facilities in South Sudan.

+In September 2024, Nilepet signed a memorandum of understanding (MoU) with Wildcat Petroleum plc for the newly acquired assets from Petronas.

+In October 2024, Ayuel Ngor Kacgor was appointed to the position of managing director of Nilepet.